 How to Heal Your Body from Past Emotional Pain

 Lastly, letting go of the need to be right with anyone, is a great way to decrease relationship problems and heal the pain in your body.
 Try it!
-Being aware of the connection between emotions and pain are essential to our well-being.
+Being aware of the connection between emotions and pain is essential to our well-being.

-If you would like to see the self treatment video that goes with this blog just subscribe to my private E-newsletter.
+If you would like to see the self-treatment video that goes with this blog just subscribe to my private E-newsletter.
 Remember, when in doubt always choose love!
-If you would like to take a look at our 30 year anniversary picture just follow my Facebook page Gulf Coast Myofascial Release or Instagram @myofascial_jackie
+If you would like to take a look at our 30-year anniversary picture just follow my Facebook page Gulf Coast Myofascial Release or Instagram @myofascial_jackie

 With love and Health,